 In 1991, O’Gorman became part of the larger Catholic school system in Sioux Falls.
 Sioux Falls Catholic Schools (SFCS) was formed in cooperation with all the parishes of the city, which allowed the schools to coordinate curriculums, purchasing, library services, lunch programs, guidance services and other programs.
 The consolidation of the six schools was an effort to assure the strengthening of the schools and their strong existence far into the future.
 Dr. Tom Lorang was named Superintendent and served in this capacity until his retirement in June of 2014.
 In July of 2014 SFCS introduced a new leadership structure.
 The position of superintendent was replaced with a new title of president.
 Mr. Robert Wehde was named the first President of SFCS.

 O’Gorman saw much change in the 2000’s as well, and received many accolades.
-The school was honored by the U.S. Department of Education as an Exemplary High Performing National Blue Ribbon School in 2005 and 2014.
-New, more stringent criteria had been put into place through the U.S. Department of Education’s National Blue Ribbon Program, which allowed O’Gorman to apply for the award in 2005 and again in 2014.
-O’Gorman is one of only eight high schools in the entire state to ever receive that distinction and the only one to have received it three times.
+The school was honored by the U.S. Department of Education as an Exemplary High Performing National Blue Ribbon School in 2005, and 2014.
+New, more stringent criteria had been put into place through the U.S. Department of Education’s National Blue Ribbon Program, which allowed O’Gorman to apply for the award in 2005, 2014 and again in 2021.
+O’Gorman is one of only eight high schools in the entire state to ever receive that distinction and the only one to have received it four times.
 O’Gorman was honored initially by the U.S. Department of Education in the 1984-1985 Exemplary School Recognition